MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 - The solution must support intermittent low-bandwidth cloud connectivity.
 - Deployed applications must continue to run locally.
-- Local staff needed to use functionality offline or without a cloud round-trip delay.
+- Local staff need to use functionality offline or without a cloud round-trip delay.
 - When connected, the solution must use the cloud connection efficiently.
 - The solution must prioritize sending data according to consistently defined business rules across products.